 Each year several grants of up to £3,000 are given to early career researchers (up to 10 years post PhD).
 One grant of up to £3,000 will be awarded from the 20th International Geographical Congress Fund.
 The Jasmin Leila Award and the Rob Potter Award will be given as a supplement to projects supported under the scheme, or as independent awards.

-Applicants are expected to hold a PhD at the time of applying, must be affiliated with a UK Higher Education Institution and must be Fellows or members of the Society.
-Preference will be given to applicants within six years of completing their PhD.
+Applicants are expected to hold a PhD at the time of applying, must be affiliated with a UK Higher Education Institution and must be Fellows or Members of the Society.
 These awards are only available to individuals.
 At risk academic geographers hosted at UK institutions through programmes such as Cara are eligible to apply.